Thyrs1/llm-trading/README.md

 </p>

 ### Description
+**TO BE NOTED:** This project is a prove-of-concept, contribute to make it more usable.
 A few python scripts to automatically trade in cryptocurrencies markets w/ the help of large-language-models.
-Featuring state-machine, position SL/TP management, notification service, a clean and nice Dashboard and more.
+Featuring Backtesting, State-less Full AI Decisions, a clean monitoring Dashboard, and more.

 ### Installation
  - `git clone https://github.com/Thyrs1/llm-trading`
  - `pip -q requirements.txt`

-### Usage
+### Usage of Backtest Bot
- - `mv config_template.py config.py`
+ - `mv config.template.py config.py`
- - `python ./trading_bot.py`
- - `python ./dashboard.py`
+ - `python ./advanced_backtester.py`

+### Usage of Live Bot
+ - `mv config.template.py config.py`
- - `python ./watcher.py`
+ - `python ./llm_trading_bot.py`

 ### Disclaimer
 Not guaranteed in profits, not a recommendation to investing.